 1. Understand Your Current PositionBefore evaluating lenders, you should be able to answer a few basic questions.
 Why do you need this type of equipment?
 How could it impact your revenues, profits, and overall business?
 By knowing the answer to these questions, you’ll be more prepared to discuss your options with an equipment lender.

 2. Make Sure You QualifyAs you evaluate lenders, check out their eligibility requirements.
 These will vary from lender to lender, so it’s important to ensure that you meet the basic prerequisites prior to applying.
 Common criteria include:

 - Credit Scores: Typically, you’ll need a score of at least 550 to qualify for an equipment loan, although many lenders prefer scores of 660 or higher.

-- Time in Business: Some lenders will only lend to businesses that have been established for a certain number of years.
+- Time in Business: Some lenders will only provide financing to businesses that have been established for a certain number of years.

-- Revenues: You may have to prove that you’re generating a specified amount of income.
+- Revenues: In order to qualify, you may have to prove that you’re generating a specified amount of income.